Collaborators

 Tareq Yousef, PhD

-Dr. Yousef is a Lecturer at UBCO, in the Department of Psychology.
+Dr. Yousef is an Assistant Professor of Teaching at UBCO, in the Department of Psychology.
 He has a deep interest in learning and teaching neuroanatomy that has contributed to involvement in research on processing in the early visual system, with the goal to combine these passions with assessments of human CNS function and imaging.